TanvirArjel/CustomValidation/README.md

    # Note

-   Dont forget to request your desired validaton attribute by submitting an isse.
+   Dont forget to request your desired validation  attribute by submitting an issue.